Load Center vs. Panelboard: What’s the Difference?

 For most electricians working in the residential sector, the load center is a familiar component of every electrical installation.
 Often called a “breaker box,” this enclosure is the central distribution point for power throughout a home.
 It receives power from the utility, typically via a service mast or service lateral, and distributes it through individual branch circuits, each protected by a circuit breaker.

 Load centers are characterized by several key features.
-They are almost exclusively designed for single-phase systems and are mass-produced with cost-effectiveness in mind.
-The breakers used are typically “plug-on” or “snap-in” style, which connect to the electrical buss by simply pressing them into place.
-While convenient, this connection is not as mechanically secure as the bolt-on type found in their commercial counterparts.
+They are commonly designed for single-phase systems and are mass-produced with cost-effectiveness in mind.
+The breakers used are typically “plug-on” or “snap-in” style, which connect to the electrical buss by pressing them into place for speed of installation.
+While convenient, in many applications this connection provides less mechanical clamping than some bolt-on designs used in heavy-duty equipment.
 When planning circuits for specific residential needs, like determining the correct hot tub wire size for a new installation or ensuring the proper garage outlet height per code, it all starts with available space and capacity in the load center.

 Understanding the Panelboard: The Commercial and Industrial Workhorse

 A panelboard serves the same fundamental purpose as a load center—distributing power—but on a much more robust and versatile scale.
 These are the standard for commercial and industrial environments where electrical demands and safety requirements are significantly higher.
-When you see a distribution panelboard in a retail store, office building, or factory, you’re looking at a piece of equipment designed for durability and higher fault currents.
+When you see a distribution panelboard in a retail store, office building, or factory, you’re looking at equipment designed and listed for higher duty, larger bus ratings, and higher available fault currents.

 Key Distinctions: A Head-to-Head Comparison of Load Center vs Panelboard